aamir-gmail/MC-Hyper-Connections-Implementation/README.md

 a novel architectural framework introduced in arXiv:2512.248801.Standard Hyper-Connections (HC) improve the model performance by expanding the residual stream width and diversifying connectivity.

 The model is there for the purpose of learning, the core algorithm.
 It is not meant to be a full-scale model.
-However core class can easily be adapted to a production-scale model.
+However, the core class can easily be adapted to a production-scale model.

+If you are looking for better results, please increase the size of the text fed into the model by at least 10x.